Other November pages: Leaf fall and autumn colours • Flowers • Birds and insects • Weather

 Other shrubs which still have green foliage in November include bramble and buddleia.
 Bramble continues to lose leaves steadily during the month, with some turning yellow, gold, maroon or even an intense red, but it still retains quite a lot of green foliage, particularly in sheltered spots.

-Woodland tendrils of honeysuckle can also have new leaf shoots from early in November, though generally they do not do this until December.
+Woodland tendrils of honeysuckle can also have new leaf shoots from early in November, though otherwise they do not do this until December.
 Honeysuckles in more suburban settings may not go bare at all and can even still be showing the occasional flower early in the month.

 On other shrubs some foliage can linger on.
 Some hawthorns and blackthorns lose all their leaves in October but others hang onto some - tinted or even still green - until late in November, or even into the first days of December.